pulumi/docs/reference/troubleshooting.md

 ---
-title: Troubleshooting
+title: Troubleshooting & Support
 ---

+{% include mini-toc.html %}

 Pulumi tries very hard to ensure that your infrastructure is always in a known and predictable state.
-However, the reality is that sometimes things go wrong.
+However, sometimes things go wrong.
 If you can't update your stack, or there's some other problem that is preventing you from being productive with a Pulumi stack, you've come to the right place.

+## Contact Us

+First thing's first, we are always happy to hear from you and will try to help.
+Please [join our Community Slack](https://slack.pulumi.io), where our whole team, in addition to a passionate community of users, are there to help out.
+Any and all questions are welcome!

 ## Common Problems